 Registration begins the Sunday of Catholic Schools Week for new families seeking enrollment at St. Philomena School.
+Registration is done through the online School Admin program.
 The registration process is complete when the school has received:

 - 1. St. Philomena School New Student Registration Application along with the new student registration fee. - 2.
 New student testing fee (Kindergarten through 8th grade). - 3.
 Records: Baptismal and birth certificates, immunization, health records, and transcripts from any previous school.